At a glance

 Purchases made with the Black Card earn unlimited 1 point per $1 spent.
 There are no earning restrictions or special bonus categories with higher earning rates.
-Airline redemptions value points at $0.02 apiece, and double the value for gift card and merchandise redemptions.
-Cash back redemptions value points at $0.015 apiece.
-Although the Black Card does not have a sign-up bonus or annual loyalty bonus, it does have a surprisingly generous (for a travel card) 15-month 0% APR promotion on balance transfers.
+Airline redemptions value points at $0.02 apiece, and cash back redemptions value points at $0.015 apiece.

 The Mastercard Black Card’s value really shines through in the VIP travel benefits department.
-In addition to complimentary airport lounge access at more than 1,000 airport lounges worldwide, its travel perks include a $100 Global Entry application fee credit, global luggage delivery, airport meet and greet service, 24/7 concierge availability, and more.
-Plus, it feels exclusive – it’s made of brushed steel, so you know it’s not going to chip or break on you.
+In addition to complimentary airport lounge access at more than 1,300 airport lounges worldwide, its travel perks include a $100 Global Entry application fee credit, 24/7 concierge availability, exclusive perks and discounts at thousands of hotels and resorts worldwide, and more.
+Plus, it feels exclusive – it’s made of PVD-coated stainless steel, so you know it’s not going to chip or break on you.

-The Black Card earns 1 point per $1 spent on everything.
+The Black Card earns 1 point for every $1 spent on purchases.
 There are no restrictions to how many points you can earn, and points never expire as long as your account remains open and in good standing.

 The best way to redeem points earned with your Black Card is for airfare.
 Airfare redemptions always value points at $0.02 apiece, regardless of the route, carrier, underlying cost of the ticket, or other factors.

-You can redeem in increments as small as 50 points ($1 value), meaning partial redemptions (points and cash) are possible.
 The other high-value redemption option is the cash back statement credit, which values points at $0.015 apiece – for example, 10,000 points translates to $150 in cash.
-The minimum redemption amount for cash back is 66 points.

 Priority Pass Select Airport Lounge Access